The Travel Agent’s Guide to Building a Work Community

-And a few FB groups for the young guns:
+And a FB group for the young guns:

 - Millennials in Travel Millennials in Travel is a career development and networking organization for young professionals in the travel industry in any capacity (agent, tour operator, hospitality, cruise etc.).
 The group is restricted to anyone born on or after Jan.
 1st, 1975.

-Natosha West, who owns Authentic Escapes, follows a few favored travel bloggers.
+- Natosha West, who owns Authentic Escapes, follows a few favored travel bloggers.
 This can also help agents get insider information on destinations.
 (Hint: Check out some of West's favorite travel bloggers on the Facebook post!)
-Talk about creative ways to develop expertise!
+Talk about a creative way to develop expertise!

 Host Agency, Consortia & Vendor Forums: